Contributing to pandoc

 and odt

-represent margin size, but because pandoc’s internal document
+formats can represent margin size, but because pandoc’s internal

-model does not contain a representation of margin size, this
+document model does not contain a representation of margin size,

-information will be lost on converting from docx to odt
+this information will be lost on converting from docx to

 .)